milabuob/nirfaster-FF/README.md

 The toolbox can run on Linux, Mac, and Windows.
 To use GPU acceleration, you will need to have a NVIDIA card with compute capability between `sm_52` (i.e. the GTX9xx series) and `sm_90a`.
 Please be noted that GPU support is unavailable on Mac platforms for now.

-Only python versions 3.10 and 3.11 are supported for now.
+Only Python versions 3.10, 3.11, and 3.12 are supported for now.

 Packages required:

 - NumPy
 - Scipy
+- psutil
 - matplotlib

 If you are using a Anaconda (or its alike) Python, they should already be available.